How to Invest Your Holiday Cash

 Exchange-traded funds diversify for you, and they do it efficiently.
 Consider, for example, that Vanguard's minimum investment for a fractional share of one of its ETFs is $1.

 You can also invest your holiday cash in a fully diversified portfolio of the best ETFs that cover different sectors and regions as well as market caps.
-That's the point of a popular fund-of-funds ETF, the iShares Core Growth Allocation ETF (AOR).
+That's the point of a popular fund-of-funds ETF, the iShares Core 60/40 Balanced Allocation ETF (AOR).

-AOR invests in seven iShares ETFs with a traditional equity-to-fixed income ratio of 60/40.
-It tracks the performance of the S&P Target Risk Growth Index, which seeks to generate moderate capital appreciation and current income while focusing on capital preservation.
+AOR invests in seven iShares ETFs with a traditional equity-to-fixed income ratio of a 60/40 portfolio.
+It tracks the performance of the S&P Target Risk Balanced Index, which seeks to generate moderate capital appreciation and current income while focusing on capital preservation.

 How to invest in cryptocurrency with your holiday gift

 Cryptocurrency is an aggressive option for your holiday cash.
-Over the trailing 12 months, the price of the world's first cryptocurrency, bitcoin, has increased dramatically.
+The price of the world's first cryptocurrency, bitcoin, has been extremely volatile this year, rising more than 60% from April through October, only to sink 30% in the past two months.

 Get into equity crowdfunding with holiday cash